 Step 2 – Configure NAT gateway

-In order to configure a NAT gateway using New-NetIPAddress, you’ll need a bit of information about your network, you would use the following syntax.
-Notice that additional parameters including IPAddress, PrefixLength and InterfaceIndex can be specified by using PowerShell.
+To configure a NAT gateway using New-NetIPAddress, you’ll need a bit of information about your network, you would use the following syntax.
+Notice that additional parameters including IPAddress, PrefixLength, and InterfaceIndex can be specified by using PowerShell.

 New-NetIPAddress –IPAddress 172.31.1.1 -PrefixLength 24 -InterfaceIndex 16 –Verbose